Why is Population Health Important?

 When you are moving a population toward complete healthcare coverage for every individual, such as through exchanges or a single-payer system, population health details will inform financial decisions as well as how we approach logistics, policy, and surveillance matters.

 Health outcomes can vary between different groups in a population for a number of reasons, including socioeconomic differences (treatment and outcomes compared in low-income neighborhoods and the most wealthy cities can be quite different, for example).
-Society can come to terms addressing these inequities more readily when we have the hard facts and statistics of these differences in health outcomes.
+Society can come to terms with addressing these inequities more readily when we have the hard facts and statistics of these differences in health outcomes.

 Population Health vs. Public Health